 At the Albemarle Corporation’s Investor day on April 15 in Houston, the CEO gave some background on the company’s ten year record of investor returns, an outline of the Albemarle Corporation’s current structure, and some projections on what to expect in 2014.

 Albemarle Corporation has a long history of steady earnings growth.
 Since the end of 2003 their earnings have increased at the rate of 18% per year and price has appreciated at just short of 17% per year.
 The Albemarle Corporation and its joint ventures operated 50 facilities, encompassing production, research and development facilities, and administrative and sales offices in North and South America, Europe, the Middle East, Asia, Africa and Australia.
 It serves approximately 3,000 customers in over 100 countries.

-The company’s business is currently separated into two divisions, Performance Chemicals which provide 54.9 percent of sales and Catalyst Solutions which is 45.1 percent of sales.
+The Albemarle Corporation’s business is currently separated into two divisions, Performance Chemicals which provide 54.9 percent of sales and Catalyst Solutions which is 45.1 percent of sales.

 There are only three significant players in bromine based chemicals, with global market of about $2.75 billion.
-Albemarle, Chemtura and Israel Chemicals Limited, Israel Chemicals has 41% of the market, Albemarle has about 32% and with Chemtura is third with 12%.
+Albemarle Corporation, Chemtura and Israel Chemicals Limited, Israel Chemicals has 41% of the market, Albemarle Corporation has about 32% and with Chemtura is third with 12%.